How to get help with LEO

 - Click 'Turn editing on'

-- Scroll down to the section in your Moodle site you would like to add the Assignment activity to (for example ‘Assessments’), then click on ‘Add an activity or resource’.
+- Scroll down to the section in your LEO unit where you would like to add the Assignment activity (for example ‘Assessments’), then click on ‘Add an activity or resource’.
 From the options given under the ‘Activities’ heading Select ‘Assignment’ (it is the first option) and then click on ‘Add’.
 In the new page that opens up you will be able to edit the settings for your Assignment activity.

 NOTE: Clicking on any of the section heading on the Settings page will expand that section, allowing you to edit the settings as appropriate.
 Alternatively, you can click on ‘Expand all'.